 Stream full-length movies for free with Sony Crackle.
 Create a free account using your Facebook profile, and begin streaming movies, TV shows and original programming through your television, phone, video game console or online.
 Sony Crackle is an ad-supported network, so you do have to watch commercials to access the content.

 47. Microsoft YouthSpark Programs

-Microsoft hosts free YouthSpark camps across the country to teach kids how to code, create games and apps, and have fun along the way.
+Microsoft hosts free YouthSpark camps across the country to teach kids how to code and create games and apps while having fun along the way.
 You can filter through a variety of programs by age, skill level and time frame.

 48. Birthday Desserts